coderdude207/Light-Show-Pi-with-LED-strip/README.md

 Join on the original community on Their [Google+ community page](https://plus.google.com/communities/101789596301454731630) and / or [Facebook page](https://www.facebook.com/lightshowpi) as well to share your experiences using lightshowPi, as well as videos of your shows!

-Thanks to Todd Giles for this this awesome thing Thanks and enjoy
+Thanks to Todd Giles for this this awesome thing.
+Thanks and enjoy :-)
 Himanshu Gore

 Installation / Getting Started